opendesk/smartdesk/specs/key_word_definitions.md

 SHOULD NOT – This phrase, or the phrase “NOT RECOMMENDED” mean that there may exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label.

 MAY – This word, or the adjective “OPTIONAL,” mean that an item is truly discretionary.

-FUTURE – This word means that objectives are provided as guidance or expectation and may or may not be accurate.

-SEPARATION – This word means the prevention of reach-ability to designated resources.